simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 > ---
 >
-> **My Advice:** You cna always bring up the debugger in an electorn app with `CTRL + ALT + i`.
+> **My Advice:** You can always bring up the debugger in an electron app with `CTRL + ALT + I`.
 Sometimes things break.
 You can try resetting the editor, reloading the scene, and opening the debugger to see what is happening.
-Also don't [forget the helpful people in the babylon forums as well!](https://forum.babylonjs.com)
+Also, don't [forget the helpful people in the Babylon forums as well!](https://forum.babylonjs.com)
 >
 > ---

 #### Set Up Folders

 Now we want to make some changes to this project, so we can be sure we're saving and loading the project correctly.
-Let's prepare our working directory.
+Let's prepare the working directory.

 1. First, make a folder in a place where you want to put your work.
-I made a folder called `my-babylonjs-workflow-demo`.
+I made a folder called "`my-babylonjs-workflow-demo`".
 This is where we will be saving our entire project.
 2. Inside of this folder, make another folder called `editor-projects`.
-This is where we are going to save the Babylonjs Editor Projects.
+This is where we are going to save the BabylonJs Editor Projects.
 This is the place the person or persons who work on the art and the scenes will be working iteratively.

 Your folder structure thus far will look like this.
 ![image](https://user-images.githubusercontent.com/954596/59078492-ffd9f900-88a4-11e9-9bc3-2834b8ef1d23.png)